 The Licensed Therapist has a Florida state license in their field of study.
 The Therapist requires a Master's or Doctoral degree in social work, marriage and family therapy, mental health counseling, or psychology, and experience working with families and youths.
 Both Therapists provide family, individual, and group therapy services to the youth and family in a variety of crisis and non-crisis situations.
-Therapists perform a psychosocial interview, develop a treatment plan with the family, work with the family for approximately 90 days, and develop a case summary with recommendations at the end of treatment.
+Therapists perform a psychosocial interview, develop a treatment plan with the family, work with the family for 3 to 4 months, and develop a case summary with recommendations at the end of treatment.
 Therapists also provides School Based Services and interacts with social service agencies and other professionals in order to provide client-needed services.
 Referrals and follow-up are required.
+Therapists may also provide clinical/task supervision to interns from graduate programs.